tctfsl/quickselect-vs-mergesort-search/README.md

 # quickselect-vs-mergesort-search
-An assignment to compare the time complexity between quick-select and merge-sort to search for k-th element
+An assignment to compare the time complexity between quick-select and merge-sort to search for k-th element.

 Subject Name : Algorithm Design & Analysis
 Subject Code : TCP2101